The Complete Guide to Premiere Pro Color Correction

 You can also assign a keyboard shortcut to the Global FX Mute feature.
 This disables all the effects on all clips (excluding fixed effects like Motion, Opacity, etc.) Toggling the effects off does not affect the export, just your previews.

 This is nice when you want to see the clip before and after all effects and color grading.
-It’s also great when your system struggles to play back the timeline.
+It’s also great when your system struggles to play the timeline back.
 Just hit the shortcut, do your edit changes with no effects, and hit the shortcut again to see the final piece.
 It only works when the program monitor is active, which can cause some confusion.

 You can also add the fx button to the Transport Controls area under the monitor.
 I always hide the Transport Controls to get more space on my screen, so I use the keyboard shortcut.
 You can turn the Transport Controls on and off in the Program Monitor’s Settings menu – the wrench icon.